About the Challenge

 While many believe that more knowledge-driven programmatic approaches are inherently better, most organizations lack the evidence to clearly and compellingly demonstrate the impact of their KM investments.
 The KM Impact Challenge was designed to initiate a dialogue and process of shared learning.
 It has served as a springboard to increased peer-networking and collaborative action.
 The initial set of activities included an online call to practitioners around the world for short case stories to share their experiences, successes, and challenges in assessing their KM activities.
-The case stories were put through a transparent peer review process and top case story authors and other KM practitioners participated in an unConference in Washington, DC in May 2011.
-The KM Impact Challenge team is working on the publication of the case stories for distribution to a wider audience as well as setting the stage for the next steps of the initiative, so stay tuned.
+The case stories were put through a transparent peer review process and top case story authors and other KM practitioners participated in an unConference in Washington, DC, in May 2011.
 The case story synthesis report and the unConference proceedings can be accessed on the post-conference materials page.

 Stacey Young of USAID reflects on the complexity of measuring the impact of Knowledge Management activities and discusses some of the lessons learned from the KM Impact Challenge.